willfleetw/rusty_dns/docs/DNS_Documentation.md

 situation the MINIMUM field is to be interpreted as the TTL for caching the non-existence of the record or domain name.
 For more details, see Negative Response Caching section.

+### Placement of SOA RRs in an Authoritative Answer

+[RFC-1034](https://www.ietf.org/rfc/rfc1034.txt), in section 3.7, indicates that the authority section of an authoritative answer may contain the SOA record for the zone from which the answer was obtained.
+When discussing negative caching, [RFC-1034](https://www.ietf.org/rfc/rfc1034.txt) section 4.3.4 refers to this technique but mentions the additional section of the response.
+The former is correct, as is implied by the example shown in section 6.2.5 of [RFC-1034](https://www.ietf.org/rfc/rfc1034.txt).
+SOA records, if added, are to be placed in the authority section.

 ## RR TYPE 7 - MB (EXPERIMENTAL)